-Nevertheless, he noted that the EF-14 trial was well designed.
+However, he noted that the test of EF-14 was well designed.
 The new device is "intriguing, because for the last 50 years, there was very little glioblastoma therapies," - he said.
-"Nevertheless, in the end, benefit from this method, only a few months We need to do better,." - he said.
+"Nevertheless, in the end, benefit from this method, only a few months.
+We need to do better, "- he said.

 During this study the treatment device was conducted for 2 years or until disease progression.
 According to the creators, in the treatment of patients should shave twice a week, and microchips are changing every time.
 Patients have the opportunity to have the time in which they do not receive treatment - for example, when they go to bed.
 But for maximum benefit unit must be used continuously for at least 18 hours a day - the longer, the better, according to the manufacturer.

 Dr. Stuppa have a patient for whom treatment device transmits the field of tumor treatment began in 2007 and ended in 2010.
 "He still copes with any further treatment," - said Dr. Stupp.

 As this treatment is incorporated into routine clinical practice?
 Outside of clinical trials, Dr. Stupp and his colleagues offer this method of treatment for each patient, which has recently been diagnosed glioblastoma.
 "It's part of the discussion," - he said.
 "One or two out of 10 say they do not want it, but most grateful for the fact that there is another option, in addition to chemotherapy," - he added.

 "It takes some getting used, but those who are used to it and love it, and they are difficult to distract from the therapy," - said Dr. Stupp at Medscape Medical News.